-Wookey Hole is somewhere both Dave and I visited when we were children and so we were keen to take the family there when we visited the area during October half term.
+Wookey Hole caves is somewhere both Dave and I visited when we were children and so we were keen to take the family there when we visited the area during October half term.

 When we pulled up to the car park we were met by a parking attendant who directed us towards nearby spaces a short walk from the ticket booths and toilet facilities.
 It’s worth checking out prices online and buying tickets before you arrive as it works out quite a bit cheaper.
 As it was October half term, there was an extra spooky Halloween theme throughout the site with people dressed up as vampires, mummies and all manner of ghoulishly themed characters.
 The Wookey Witch was also said to have taken up residence inside the caverns and we had the chance to meet her.